“Image Trademark”- The Evolving Concept in IPR Jurisprudence

 Trademark Protection of Architectural Design and its Economic Benefits

 The Sydney Opera House is governed by the trust named Sydney Opera House Trust and it has over 40 trademarks registered in Australia so far.
-In 2014, the three dimensional shape trademark in the shape of Sydney Opera House also got registered in Australian trademark office in order to prevent others from using this shape on number of goods including jewellery, printed matter, clothing, games, household utensils and bags etc.
+In 2014, the three-dimensional shape trademark in the shape of the Sydney Opera House also got registered in the Australian trademark office in order to prevent others from using this shape on a number of goods including jewelry, printed matter, clothing, games, household utensils, and bags, etc.

 The grant of image trademark to the Taj Palace Hotel confers exclusive right to exercise the rights of ownership.
 This gives, the degree of immunity from rivalry on the market.
 It may facilitate conduct by the IP owner that would be deemed anti-competitive, tending to suppress competition, raise prices, and reduce output and quality.
 Hence, this violates the main objective of Intellectual property law which is to create innovation and on the other hand, creates an unsettled leeway in the market.
 Therefore, there is a need for a balanced approach to ensure that intellectual property rights are not exercised in a manner that hampers innovation, restricts competition in the market, or depreciates consumer welfare.

 Author: Ms. Aditi Gupta, B.A.
 LLB (Hons.), Institute of Law, Nirma University, Ahmedabad, Legal Intern at Global Patent Filing.
 In case of any queries please contact/write back to us at firstname.lastname@example.org.